 Why not speak to the Group Chairperson, President or Secretary about the best way to promote the opportunity to members?

 Current students and recent graduates

-- Help to recruit current students and recent graduates is available to organisers who register their events by the first deadline and request such assistance on their event registration form.
-The opportunity will be promoted by the Alumni Engagement team to current students and recent graduates, and anyone expressing an interest will be put in touch with you.
+- Help to recruit current students and recent graduates is available to organisers who register their events by the first deadline, by requesting it on your event registration form.
+Individuals expressing an interest will be put in touch with you for details about the role.
+Please respond promptly.
 You might find it helpful to read the volunteer role profile.
-Please note we cannot guarantee the recruitment of volunteers
+Please note we cannot guarantee the recruitment of volunteers for Freshers' Events

 - If your Group has hosted a Freshers' Event before, why not invite back previous attendees and volunteers?